Luminis-Arnhem/jmeter-websocket-samplers/README.md

 This enables you to write a simple loop with a standard JMeter While Controller; use the expression `${__javaScript(! ${websocket.last_frame_final},)}` as condition.
 With a JMeter If Controller, the condition can be simplified to `! ${websocket.last_frame_final}` because that controller automatically interprets the condition as JavaScript.
 See the sample [Read continuation frames.jmx](https://bitbucket.org/pjtr/jmeter-websocket-samplers/src/master/samples/Read%20continuation%20frames.jmx) test plan for examples of using the While or the If controller to read continuation frames.

+If you are unsure whether continuation frames are sent by your server or how much, switch on debug logging: samplers reading a frame will log whether the received frame is a "normal" single frame, a non-final frame (i.e. 1st fragment), a continuation frame or a final continuation frame (last fragment).

+### Logging

+To enable debug logging, add the following lines to the `jmeter.properties` file:

+    log_level.eu.luminis.jmeter=DEBUG
+    log_level.eu.luminis.websocket=DEBUG

 ## Status

 Even though the project hasn't released a 1.0 version yet, the add-on is fully functional.
 If you encounter any issues or ambiguities, please report them, see below for contact details.